wayhome/flask-cn/docs/patterns/flashing.rst

 ================

 Good applications and user interfaces are all about feedback.
-If the user does not get enough feedback he will probably end up hating the application.
+If the user does not get enough feedback they will probably end up hating the application.
 Flask provides a really simple way to give feedback to a user with the flashing system.
 The flashing system basically makes it possible to record a message at the end of a request and access it next